Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Conclusion

 \section{Conclusion}

 This paper presents a novel Python-based package, namely \textit{Imbalance-XGBoost}, for binary label-imbalanced classification with XGBoost.
 The package implemented weighted cross-entropy and focal loss functions on XGBoost, and it is fully compatible with the popular \textit{Scikit-learn} package in Python.
-The design and usage of the package are introduced, and the discussion of methods and code listing examples provide a clear and comprehensive user guidance of the package.
-The theories and derivatives essential to the package are further discussed, and experiments based on Parkinson's disease classification data are conducted with state-of-the-art performances illustrated.
+The design and usage of the package are introduced, and the discussion of methods provide a clear and comprehensive user guidance.
+The theories and derivatives essential to the package are further discussed, and experiments based on five imbalance classification datasets are conducted with competitive performances illustrated.
 Overall, the package demonstrated in this paper successfully combines XGBoost with popular label-imbalance-robust loss functions and provides one of the most competitive performances up to date.
 In summary, this paper has made three main contributions.
 Firstly, the paper has introduced a novel package that leverages the power of weighted and focal loss function for XGBoost, and it has huge potentials to be applied to a variety of real-life binary classification problems.
 Secondly, the paper has studied the theoretical foundations of the second-order approximation of XGBoost and has provided essential derivatives for the loss functions to be applied.
 The derivatives can also be applied to other fields in Machine Learning, and the equations in the merged form are convenient to be vectorized.
-And finally, the paper has offered new state-of-the-art performances on the Parkison's disease classification data, and the emphasis of the imbalanced nature provides new a perspective to study the dataset.
-In the future, the authors plan to keep maintaining the package and improving the quality of it by adding new features and further optimizing the codes.
-The software is open-source, and every member of the community is welcomed to contribute their own revisions of the program.
-Furthermore, the authors intend to add more evaluation score functions in the coming versions.
-An extension to multi-class label-imbalanced classification problems can be the plan of the longer future.
+And finally, the paper has offered new advanced performances on the five benchmark datasets, and the emphasis of the imbalanced nature provides new a perspective to study them.